schoeberl/chisel-book/README.md

 make
 ```

-The book also contains slides for a one semester course on digital eletronics
+The book also contains slides for a one semester course on digital electronics
 with Chisel.
 The slides are [here](slides).
 You can see a
 [lecture plan](http://www2.imm.dtu.dk/courses/02139/) for a course
 given at DTU and the corresponding